A while back, I saw the following, excellent question on Twitter and was asked to put in my two-cent’s worth:

 Turn the clock forward a couple of decades, and the other greatest innovation in sponsorship emerged: The idea that sponsorship is no longer win-win, but win-win-win, with that third “win” going to the target markets.

-The concept of win-win-win has been a revelation for sponsors around the world.
+The concept of win-win-win was a revelation for sponsors around the world.
 The starting point for win-win-win is the acceptance that sponsors are not going to achieve their objectives with people who feel disrespected and abused by them.
 Sponsors realised that sponsorship provides them with the privilege of connecting to people through something those people have already decided they care about.
-And that adding real value to that experience – amplifying the best parts and ameliorating the worst – would make them a natural, invited, and appreciated part of the experience for the target markets.
+And that adding real value to that experience – amplifying the best parts and ameliorating the worst – would make them a natural, invited, and appreciated part of the fan experience.

-With brands desperate for ways to really connect and align with their target markets, it doesn’t get any better than that.
+With brands desperate for ways to align, and deepen relationships, with their target markets, it doesn’t get any better than that.